instayu/html-5-calander/Developer-Workflow.md

 $ git push upstream dev-3.x
 ```

-### 5. If you pushed to `dev-master` you must merge `dev-master` into `dev-3.x`.
+### 5. After you push:

-### 6. After you push, immediately verify that the automated build passes all unit tests and no breakage has occurred as a result of checking the code in.
+Immediately verify that the automated build passes all unit tests and no breakage has occurred as a result of checking the code in.

+### 6. If you pushed to `dev-master` you must merge `dev-master` into `dev-3.x`.

 ## References
 * [shifter](http://yui.github.com/shifter) - Build YUI and Gallery - `sudo npm -g i shifter`